Happy99/cat-blog/README.md

 - create and edit article are accessible, post cannot be done - think about high order component - middleware is not recommended by Axios
 - when creating new article, image is added, than removed trough file explorer upload image stays and image can be uploaded
 - removing article without image cause error because of imageId is null - should be handeled and returned that just article was deleted if so
+- deleting article with imageId that does not exist in db - images cause error - it needs to be handled so just article will be deleted
 - error handling at all - I tried do it properly in Admin Dashobard but I bet I forgot something somwhere + in need of refactoring, refactoring ...

 ### Missing: